wely/DevCamp/HOL/java/06-appinsights/README.md

     ![image](./media/2016-10-25_22-10-19.gif)

     In `Search` you can see the raw telemetry events, you can filter on the specific events you want to see, and you can drill into more detail on those events.
-    You can also search for proerties on the telemetry event.
+    You can also search for properties on the telemetry event.
 This will be particularly useful when we add logging to the telemetry in Exercise 6.
 Here is the basic view:

     ![image](./media/2016-10-25_22-13-47.gif)